MilanVlaski/Dynadoro/README.md

 - When it reaches zero, it plays an alarm.
 - Cancel at any time.
 - Pause and resume at any time, while resting or working.
 - Logs your sessions in a file.
-This file can be opened and read by the user, like any other.
 - I can see images of clocks representing my past study and break sessions in a day.
 I can see which date and weekday the clocks belong to.
 When I open a clock, I see an enlarged image, with a big date and weekday at the bottom.
 Also time spent working and resting.

 #### Classifying sessions